Credits : Pascal Chhay

 Thanks to the Université du Québec à Montreal (UQAM), one of the CERMO-FC competitions allows UQAM faculty members of CERMO-FC to devote more time to their research activities, thus increasing their scientific productivity and their competitiveness in biomedical and biopharmaceutical research.
 Find below the research programs of the winners of the 2019 edition.

-My research program focuses on ribosome biogenesis and nucleolar functions.
-The nucleolus is known as the ribosome production site and has been labeled a “ribosome factory”, but this image has changed over the past 20 years: other nucleolar functions have been discovered, including its participation in cell cycle control, aging or replication of viruses.
-However, the biogenesis of ribosomes remains its main function.
-This essential biological process is very complex and finely regulated.
-More than 200 nucleolar factors are known and as many small non-coding RNAs participate in the manufacture of each ribosome.
+My research program focuses on ribosome biogenesis and nucleolar function.
+The nucleolus is a specialized compartment of the cell nucleus: it is the site of ribosome production, and it is often seen as a “ribosome factory”.
+However, this view has changed over the last 20 years because other functions have been discovered for the nucleolus, including roles in cell-cycle control, aging and viral replication.
+Nevertheless, the principal function of the nucleolus remains ribosome biogenesis.
+This biological process is very complex and finely tuned: more than 200 nucleolar factors (proteins) and as many small non-coding RNAs participate in the making of each ribosome.
 In a rapidly growing cell, nearly 4000 ribosomes are produced every minute.
-We understand the importance of properly controlling the entire procedure …
+It is therefore crucial to properly control the entire process…

-Some genetic diseases result from mutations in factors involved in the production of ribosomes or which are themselves constituents of ribosomes (eg Diamond-Blackfan anemia).
-These diseases are now grouped under the heading of “ribosomopathies”.
-What characterizes all ribosomopathies is that they are rare diseases and that the molecular mechanisms underlying the “manufacturing defects” of ribosomes are poorly understood.
+A number of genetic diseases result from mutations in factors involved in the production of ribosomes, or even ribosomes constituents themselves (e.g. Diamond-Blackfan anemia caused by mutations in ribosomal proteins).
+Diseases affecting ribosome structure and/or function are now grouped under the heading of “ribosomopathies”.
+These are rare diseases, and the molecular mechanisms underlying the “manufacturing defects” of ribosomes are poorly understood.
 In my laboratory we use the yeast Saccharomyces cerevisiae as a model to study the early stages of ribosome formation.
-Using yeast molecular genetics tools we have contributed to the advancement of knowledge on such key factors as Dbp4 / DDX10, Kre33 / NAT10 and Shq1 / SHQ1 (yeast / human).
+Using the powerful tools of yeast molecular genetics, we have contributed to the advancement of knowledge on key nucleolar factors such as Dbp4/DDX10, Kre33/NAT10 and Shq1/SHQ1 (yeast/human).
 Our current work on Kre33 and Shq1 is directly related to rare diseases.
-Indeed, NAT10 acetyltransferase is linked to Hutchinson-Gilford syndrome (progeria), accelerated aging for which there is no treatment (incidence 1 / 4,000,000).
-In addition, mutations in SHQ1 have recently been identified in two Canadian women; these children have very serious developmental problems (dystonia, microcephaly, intellectual disability) and we have been contacted by Canadian network “Rare Diseases: Models and Mechanisms” to undertake studies in yeast to elucidate the molecular mechanisms that are altered by the mutations in SHQ1.
-After starting this work, we learned that an Australian patient had the same phenotype as the two Canadian sisters and had similar mutations in SHQ1.
-To date, our work in yeast has revealed that the different mutations in SHQ1 cause a significant manufacturing defect in ribosomes.
-We are convinced that this new rare disease will soon be recognized as a ribosomopathy.
+Indeed, the RNA acetyltransferase NAT10 is linked to Hutchinson-Gilford progeria syndrome, an accelerated aging syndrome for which there is no treatment (incidence 1/4,000,000).
+Mutations in the gene SHQ1 have recently been identified in two Canadian siblings; these children have severe developmental problems (dystonia, microcephaly, intellectual disability), and we have been contacted by the Canadian “Rare Diseases: Models and Mechanisms” Network to undertake studies in yeast in order to elucidate the molecular mechanisms that are altered by mutations in SHQ1.
+Later we learned that an Australian patient presented the same phenotype as the two Canadian sisters and had similar mutations in SHQ1.
+Our work in yeast revealed that the different mutations in SHQ1 cause a significant ribosome manufacturing defect.
+We are convinced that this novel rare disease will soon be recognized as a ribosomopathy.

 Our research program has two interrelated axes aimed at understanding the cellular and molecular mechanisms of (1) nervous system development, and (2) long-term nervous system protection.
 For our studies, we use the C. elegans microscopic nematode as a powerful genetic and molecular model.
 C. elegans has already largely contributed to the decoding the processes of brain development and function, as well as aging processes, and the fundamental mechanisms of these processes are remarkably preserved between C. elegans and humans.
 For the axis (1) we study the mechanisms ensuring the migration of neurons and their axons through complex environments in order to establish connections of functional neural circuits.
 In particular, we aim to elucidate the regulation and coordination of guidance signals (e.g. netrin) by proteoglycans with heparan sulfate chains.
 In addition, once formed, the nervous system must be preserved throughout life, despite growth, maturation, and mechanical stress related to movement.
 For this axis (2), we work to identify molecules regulating the interactions of neurons with their environment and to elucidate their modes of action to ensure the maintenance of the architecture and neuronal connectivity.
 The results of our research help to elucidate the cellular and molecular mechanisms involved in neurodevelopment and neuroprotection, which are processes that are affected by many orphan diseases of a neurodevelopmental nature (eg, microvillous inclusions disease / congenital mirror movements, Al-Raqad syndrome) and / or neurodegenerative (eg, some cases of rare schizophrenia).
 Thus, we provide important information that has the potential to contribute to the development of strategies to diagnose, prevent or reduce the consequences of such orphan diseases.
 In addition, we have active collaborations to validate our results in murine models, and assist in a transition to the clinic.